top of page

 My dad sips coffee while I open my presents, the Turtlecycle being among them.
 In the background are Grandma Clarisa and Uncle Frank.
 I inherited grandma's house, and built an arcade in it.
 She would have been proud.

 I made the mistake of asking my dad where he got the TMNT tablecloth.
 As only a father can, he humiliated me in front of my friends when he answered in a sinister tone, "From Shredder!"
 The story has become the stuff of legend in the family.
 That Friendly's?
-It was remodeled into an insurance office, and now sits vacant.
+It was remodeled into an insurance office, and now sits vacant (center building below).
 Totally bogus!
+This place is a ten-second drive from the old Video Tech, as seen in my tribute to defunct video stores.

 At that party, my parents gave me the original TMNT film, which I still own.
 The VHS tape proudly resides in my physical media collection, alongside the fairly solid Teenage Mutant Ninja Turtles II: The Secret of the Ooze, and the lesser third installment, Turtles in Time.
 The trilogy was produced by Golden Harvest, the studio behind four of Bruce Lee's five films.
 Teenage Mutant Ninja Turtles introduced kung-fu movies to a generation.
 It's aged like a fine pizza cheese, especially next to Michael Bay's CGI atrocities.